NethServer/nethserver-squidguard/README.rst

 -  enforce the SafeSearch feature on Google and other search engines
 -  a test mode (-T option) allows you to test a URL filter database without actually blocking sites

+For the block page on th server, see https://github.com/NethServer/blocked.nethserver.org/.

 Inner workings
 ==============